I am currently with Cisco's Innovation Labs, and work in the Network Analytics Team.

-I finished my Ph.D. in Electrical and Systems Engineering Department of University of Pennsylvania.
+I received my Ph.D. in Electrical and Systems Engineering from the University of Pennsylvania in August 2015.
 My Ph.D. advisor was Dr. Roch Guerin.
-Before joining the Ph.D. program at UPenn, I received my B.Sc. from the Electrical Engineering Department of Sharif University of Technology.
+Before joining the Ph.D. program at UPenn, I received my B.Sc. from the Electrical Engineering Department of Sharif University of Technology, Tehran, Iran.

 My research interests encompass anything related to Networks, from the Internet to social and economical networks.
-I am also enthusiastic about Collecting and Analyzing data; that is why, in my first Ph.D. project, I collected/analyzed the largest dataset on IPv6 adoption by web sites, and IPv6 performance in web access (you can find its visualization here).
+I am also enthusiastic about Collecting and Analyzing data; that is why, in my first Ph.D. project, I collected/analyzed the largest dataset on adoption and performance of IPv6 across web sites (you can find its visualization at here).
 Moreover, I enjoy Modeling real-world phenomena, and validating them using Big Data.
 Specifically, models involving Game Theory and its applications in network sciences lie within my research interests.
-I have spent the last five years investigating how Internet protocols evolve, and in particular, focused on IPv6 and its adoption as a case study.
-However, I have not limited myself to that and in an ongoing research project, we are trying to understand the role of initial design in evolution of a general layered ecosystem, and want to come up with a set of principles for evolvability of protocols.

 Here, I post useful resources, mostly related to my own research.